Para leer este hoja informativa en español, presione aquí.

 We have known for quite some time – through stories and studies – that stigma and discrimination can have horribly damaging effects on the health of women and girls.
 These effects occur both for women and girls at risk of getting HIV and those already living with it.
 Across the globe, the lives of women and girls are shaped by a number of gender-based inequalities – social (e.g., less power in sexual decision-making), economic (e.g., less power to earn or control income), and political (e.g., policies that deny women inheritance, education, or reproductive rights).
 As a result, the negative effects of HIV-related stigma have an even greater effect on women and girls.

 Studies have shown that, in China, people who have more stigmatizing beliefs about HIV are more likely to engage in behaviors that put them at higher risk for getting HIV.
-In South Africa and France, studies have shown that HIV+ people who experienced stigma or discrimination were less likely to disclose their HIV status to their sexual partners, more likely to engage in unsafe sex, and therefore more likely to spread HIV to their partners.
-Even in prevention studies like the VOICE trial in South Africa, stigma was a key reason why young women did not use vaginal gels or pills to keep themselves from becoming HIV+.
-Women were afraid their use of these prevention products would cause them to become mistakenly identified as HIV+, which would then lead to isolation and discrimination.
+In South Africa and France, studies have shown that people living with HIV who experienced stigma or discrimination were less likely to disclose their HIV status to their sexual partners, more likely to engage in unsafe sex, and therefore more likely to spread HIV to their partners.
+Even in prevention studies like the VOICE trial in South Africa, stigma was a key reason why young women did not use vaginal gels or pills to keep themselves from becoming infected with HIV.
+Women were afraid their use of these prevention products would cause them to become mistakenly identified as living with HIV, which would then lead to isolation and discrimination.

 Stigma against HIV is a documented barrier to testing and treatment at all points along the HIV care continuum.
 Studies have shown that stigmatizing beliefs and/or fear of stigma keep people from getting tested for HIV, getting linked to or having access to care, staying in care, getting HIV drugs, and taking their HIV drugs correctly (adherence).